 From basic information like this, gleaned from a DISC questionnaire, we can put together a graph showing the relative Dominance, Influence, Steadiness and Compliance that drive a person's approach to their life and work.
 In fact we can go further and build a series of graphs that look at different motivations in different situations.

-If you're interested in finding out more about the technicalities behind DISC, Discus gives you comprehensive reference material that covers all of this in detail, and we even provide an interactive online Training Course that explains DISC from first principles.
+If you're interested in finding out more about the technicalities behind DISC, we provide comprehensive reference material that covers all of this in detail, and we even offer an interactive online Training Course that explains DISC from first principles.

-Bear in mind that you don't actually need to understand the technicalities behind DISC to use it.
-Discus takes care of the interpretation for you, with an advanced expert system that produces a personality report in plain language.
+Bear in mind that you don't actually need to understand the theoretical principles behind DISC to use it.
+The profiling system takes care of the interpretation for you, with an advanced expert system that produces a personality report in plain language.